PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 You will need to increase the size of the serial buffer to avoid data overruns while data is being written to the SD card.
 See this post by MartinL:
 - https://forum.arduino.cc/index.php?topic=365220.0

-For the Adafruit Feather M0 Adalogger (SAMD):
+For the Adafruit Feather M0 Adalogger (SAMD), under Windows, edit:

-Under Windows, edit:
 - C:\Users\ ...your_user... \AppData\Local\Arduino15\packages\adafruit\hardware\samd\1.0.19\cores\arduino\RingBuffer.h

 and change:
 - #define SERIAL_BUFFER_SIZE 164

 to:
 - #define SERIAL_BUFFER_SIZE 1024

 Check the reported freeMemory before and after to make sure the change has been successful.
 (You should find that you've lost twice as much memory as expected!)

 The code uses: the Adafruit GPS Library; Bill Greiman's SdFat; and Michael P. Flaga's MemoryFree.
 See below for the download links.